Division you will compete in: CF

 What do you see as the biggest advantages of being a vegan athlete: I feel great and there’s very little, if any, thought that goes into my diet choices outside of avoiding animal products.
 I simply eat food and as much as I feel like eating.
 It’s helped me gain strength and recover quickly.
 I feel that my diet choices actually help me improve and recover faster than my meat/supplement soup (in quantity) eating friends.
 I’ve made the bulk of my gains in the short time I’ve been a vegan.

-What types of supplements if any do you use?: Warrior Food Protein Powder
+What types of supplements if any do you use?: I don’t use any supplements.

 How would you describe your diet while preparing for a competition: I don’t change much in my diet.
 If anything, I increase the amount of starches I eat just before I compete for extra energy.